The Private Wealth & Private Client Review: Luxembourg

-The law of 18 December 2015 has introduced the Automatic Exchange of Information Law (the AEOI Law) as set forth in Directive 2014/107/EU, dated 9 December 2014 (which amends the previous Directive 2011/16/EU).
+The law of 18 December 2015 has introduced the Automatic Exchange of Information Law (AEOI Law) as set forth in Directive 2014/107/EU, dated 9 December 2014 (which amends the previous Directive 2011/16/EU).
 The AEOI Law entered into force on 1 January 2016.
-As of this date, Luxembourg Reporting Financial Institutions are required to provide to the fiscal authorities of other EU Member States and jurisdictions participating in the OECD Common Reporting Standard (CRS) details of financial account information of holders who are residents of, or established in, an EU Member State and certain dependent and associated territories of EU Member States or in a jurisdiction that has introduced the CRS in its domestic law.
+As of this date, Luxembourg reporting financial institutions are required to provide to the fiscal authorities of other EU Member States and jurisdictions participating in the OECD Common Reporting Standard (CRS) details of financial account information of holders who are residents of, or established in, an EU Member State and certain dependent and associated territories of EU Member States, or in a jurisdiction that has introduced the CRS in its domestic law.

 - the law of 7 March 2019 approving the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI);

-- the law of 21 March 2020 implementing the Directive (EU) 2018/822 (DAC 6) which introduces disclosure obligations for intermediaries and taxpayers of certain reportable cross-border arrangements.
+- the law of 25 March 2020 implementing Directive (EU) 2018/822 (DAC 6), which introduces disclosure obligations for intermediaries and taxpayers of certain reportable cross-border arrangements.

 Unless there is a relevant double taxation treaty applicable, tax residency is determined in domestic law by two criteria: domicile or usual place of residence.

-Domicile is defined as the location of the individual's abode, in circumstances where he or she maintains and uses it (as owner, tenant, holder of a life interest, or free of charge) with a permanence that shows that he or she does not intend to stay there on a temporary basis only.
+Domicile is defined as the location of the individual's abode, in circumstances where he or she maintains and uses it (as owner, tenant or holder of a life interest, or free of charge), with a permanence that shows that he or she does not intend to stay there on a temporary basis only.